 Each EPP includes, at a minimum:

 The EPP is not required for students in the classes of 2020–2022, who are eligible for the modified CD.
-It will be required in school year 2021–2022 for subsequent classes.

 The Board of Elementary and Secondary Education adopted the EPP requirement in October 2006 as a change to the CD high school graduation requirement, beginning with the class of 2010.
 The goal of the EPP requirement is to increase the likelihood that students who graduate from Massachusetts high schools have the knowledge and skills needed to succeed in college and the workforce.